 Commercials now often feature bizarre content that is totally unrelated to the product being sold.
 It may seem silly, but the marketing is effective if it makes you remember the brand.
-Case in point: Mountain Dew’s 2016 Super Bowl ad featuring a hybrid puppy-monkey-baby character currently has over 28 million views on YouTube.
+A case in point is Mountain Dew’s 2016 Super Bowl ad featuring a hybrid puppy-monkey-baby character.

 Guarding the Mind

 Advertising is vital for companies to deliver their message to consumers, but Edwards believes we can do it better.
 She advocates for responsible marketing.
 This means instead of playing mind games or hiding their agendas, advertisers should work to tell accurate and honest stories.
 They should also be especially careful with marketing to children.